-The Winter Control Room will provide monitoring facilities 24 hours a day 7 days a week between 01 November and 31 March.
+The Winter Control Room will provide monitoring facilities 24 hours a day 7 days a week including the Winter Service period between 01 October and 15 May.
 The WSDO will monitor road conditions remotely using a laptop and will assess conditions relative to the original forecast.